yehdhih/tamwin/Readme.txt

 2: fonts on the landing page (main page)

 problems  i had :worried :
-1: i can note open  this website (https://www.seafodia.com/)
+1: i can not open  this website (https://www.seafodia.com/)